exonum/exonum-doc/src/get-started/light-client.md

 Below we will provide you with the detailed description of how said functionality is executed in Exonum light client.

+!!! note
+    Light client is also available in Java language.
+    Please refer to its [readme][lc-java] for details.

 ## Before You Start